ConAltDelete/Bio-sim/examples/README.md

 # Example simulation scripts

-remap_excample.py
+remap_example.py
 -----------------

-Shows how to change the map after an simulation.
+Shows how to change the map after a simulation.

 save_and_load.py
 ----------------

-Like ``lock and load`` except we save an file and loads it back with new parameters.
+Like ``lock and load`` except we save a file and loads it back with new parameters.

 check_sim.py
 ------------

-How to setup a simulation.
+How to set up a simulation.